-The University community establishes and maintains residence halls with the intent of enhancing student life and fostering a learning environment while housing large numbers of students.
-It is necessary to provide some guidelines that establish minimum expectations of the behavior of residents.
+The University community establishes and maintains residence halls with the is enhancing student life and fostering a learning environment while housing larg numbers of students.
+It is necessary to provide some guidelines that establish n expectations of the behavior of residents.

-If a student fails to respond appropriately, these guidelines will be enforced via administrative action and/or judicial action (for further reference, see Judicial Code).
-The Office of Housing and Residence Life has the right to decide which track would be most productive.
-NOTE: Offenses involving multiple, simultaneous violations (as well as repeated offenses) are considered more severe infractions and usually result in a stronger response (e.g. Level II).
-Consult your residence hall staff if you have any
+If a student fails to respond appropriately, these guidelines will be enforced administrative action and/or judicial action (for further reference, see Judicial (The Office of Housing and Residence Life has the right to decide which track most productive.
+NOTE: Offenses involving multiple, simultaneous violations as repeated offenses) are considered more severe infractions and usually result stronger response (e.g. Level II).
+Consult your residence hall staff if you have questions.
+Examples of residence hall regulations are listed below.